 Emergency lights are designed to switch on in emergency situations when the usual lighting fails.
 It provides adequate illumination for people to be able to see to exit a building safely.

-Emergency lighting is a very important standard safety feature in commercial buildings and other properties where many people gather such as HMOs, hotels, theatres etc.
+Emergency lights are a very important standard safety feature in commercial buildings and other properties where many people gather such as HMOs, hotels, theatres, etc. Because of this, it’s important emergency lighting is reliable, and LED lighting is now used as standard.
+LED lighting is cost-effective, power-saving, and also has a longer lifespan than alternatives.

 What are the different types of emergency lighting?

-Emergency lighting is a general term and is subdivided into emergency escape lighting and standby lighting.
+Emergency lighting is a type of commercial lighting and is a general term which is subdivided into emergency escape lighting and standby lighting.

 How long should emergency lighting stay on?